autonomymobilitylab/pointcloud-pose-visualizer/README.md

 This project is a visualizer for multiple point clouds and their poses.
 It is designed to be usable both as a standalone GUI and a Python library.

+It is based on the Open3D visualization tutorial scripts.

 ## Project setup